Hackers are back! What you can learn from Westpac’s PayID crisis

-With the recent breach of Westpac’s PayID in which around 100,000 customers’ details were breached, hacking is once again back in the limelight.
+With the recent breach of Westpac’s PayID in which around 100,000 customers’ details were breached, hackers are back in the limelight.

 As an E-tailer, you might be feeling relieved that it didn’t happen to you, even proud of your own data security infrastructure.
 But before you go there, you might need to consider pride going before a fall and all of that.

 No one (not even the likes of Westpac, LinkedIn, FaceBook, etc) can control whether or not their business will be targeted by hackers, but you can certainly do better than relying on luck or pride to avoid massive fallout if the worst happens.

 For something so complex the first step of crisis planning is surprising basic -brainstorming.

 Think of everything that could potentially go wrong.
 Think big, broad and deep.
 You aren’t just considering what will happen if your site is compromised, you have to think about what will happen if your suppliers have a breach or even your payment processing partners (credit card companies, PayPal, etc).
 Even if something happens to an entirely unrelated e-tail store, any potential security breach in your industry could lead to a loss of confidence on the part of your customers and impact your sales.

 Why not employ someone to see if they can hack your systems, sites, etc. Sure it might cost some money, but it’s a great place to see where you’re vulnerable.

 Once you’ve identified possible threats, it’s time to get proactive – some basics.

 Make sure your site is backed up and backed up again.